Compat API (Compatibility)

 Supported options:

 • timeout (ms) - Is a positive value representing the maximum length of time (in milliseconds) the device is allowed to take in order to return a position.
-Defaults to 10 minutes.
+Native compat defaults to 10 minutes.
+Web omits the field when you do not pass it, so browser defaults apply.

 • enableHighAccuracy (bool) - Is a boolean representing if to use GPS or not.
 If set to true, a GPS position will be requested.
 If set to false, a WIFI location will be requested.